lawb4/lawb4/README.md

 ## Hello there 👋

-- I am a Software Testing Engineer with **1.5 years** of experience in manual web testing.
+- I am a Software Testing Engineer with >1.5 years of commercial experience in manual web testing.
 - Focusing on polishing my Automation skills to become a Software Quality Engineer in Java.

 ## Languages & Tools